Condemnation to the mines

 Condemnation to the mines (Ad metalla, "to the mines") was a punishment that was most notably applied to senior Christian figures in the early Christian period in the Roman Empire, when it was called "Damnatio ad metalla".
+It was a penal sentence of forced labor in state owned mines often until death.
 It was also applied to slaves, war captives and criminals.
 Both Tertullian and Cyprian described it as a type of prolonged killing.